 Enjoy the Alpine Pastures

-People may flock to Salzburg to recreate their own Sound of Music alpine twirl, but you will soon realise that this feeling takes a hold of you everywhere in the Austrian alpine, as it did with me in Tirol.
+People may flock to Salzburg to recreate their own Sound of Music alpine twirl, but you will soon realise that this feeling takes hold of you everywhere in the Austrian Alps, as it did with me in Tirol.

 It may be a film cliché (mostly for the Brits and Americans who flock to Austria because of it), but until you are standing in front of this kind of backdrop, you just won’t understand how that inner Maria just wants to come bursting out, especially when you get to wear a very pretty dirndl.
 This was shot in a field just metres away from my hotel in Kirchberg.
 Admit it, you want to do it too.